codenm007/Intellect_Internship_Test/README.md

 ## Important Info

->      1. Everything inside the protected folder should include Authorization Header with JWT token.
+>      1. Get into the cloned folder and tye npm i.
->      2. Apis outside protected folder are public apis they dont need any headers.
+>      2. Rename the demo.env to .env and enter the imortant env details .
+>      3. Start the server by npm start
+>      4. The server will be running on http://localhost:8081/

 ##